panga-invocation-pod/panga-concepts/participating_in_panga/workshop_slides.md

 Using & adapting Panga tools when experimenting with collectivising basic needs

 # Vision-nourishing Participation
+Hosting & attending Gatherings
 Recharging at a cosy hopeunk 'Campfire' <!-- see next slide-->

 <!--
+I mentioned that there were multiple potential avenues for participating in Panga's vision of collaborating on different approaches to collectivising basic needs.

+While some may choose to collaborate across all these avenues, others may choose one at a time, or some other combination.
+There may also be other avenues for participation that emerge over time.

-To explain the current avenues for participating in the Panga I'll focus on examples related to our goal of curating, developing, and maintaining a set of technical and conceptual tools that reduce the barriers to forming multiple overlapping experiments in collective practices.
+For now, our way of conceptualising the different forms of participation can be understood in relation to our goal of curating, developing, and maintaining a set of technical and conceptual tools that reduce the barriers to forming multiple overlapping experiments in collective practices.

 In relation to this goal, participation could involve the high-capacity involvement of contributing to the decision-making process of stewarding future iterations of Panga, such as helping to decide which tools to prioritise.